-To send flowers in memory of Rufus Andrew Smith Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Rufus Andrew Smith Sr., please visit our Heartfelt Sympathies Store.

 Rufus Andrew Smith, Sr., or “Stout,” was God’s gift to Mable (Olds) Smith and William McKinley Smith on February 12, 1935.
 He stepped into immortality on Wednesday, November 27, 2019, at Montefiore Hospital in the Bronx, New York.

 Rufus Andrew Smith, Sr. attended Greene County Training School in North Carolina.
 Rufus enjoyed playing baseball.
 He played as a pitcher.
 His teammates called him “Smitty” when he played baseball with the Los Angeles Hawks.
 The San Francisco Giants called him for tryouts with the major league.
 His tryouts were alongside Willie McCovey and Orlando Cepeda.

 Eventually, Rufus migrated to New York City where he met and married Dorothy A. Lawrence.* They were married in 1959 at the Metropolitan Baptist Church in Harlem, New York.
 Their union was blessed with two children, Rufus Andrew Smith, Jr.,* and Tanya C. Smith.
 Rufus was a dedicated father.
 He spent the weekdays picking his children up from school on his lunch break and his weekends taking them to choir rehearsal and other events.